College Planning Calendar: Four-Year Overview

 August – September

-- Schedule times to meet with your college counselors to discuss your college plans, refine your college list, and update your activities.
+6. Schedule times to meet with your counselor to discuss your college plans, refine your college list, and update your activities.

 October – November

 1. Complete all rolling, Early Action, and Early Decision applications, if you have not already done so.

 2. Complete any scholarship applications you are eligible for.

 3. Complete the CSS Profile if you plan to seek financial aid and are applying to selective colleges that use the profile.

 4. Check with your teachers on completing your teacher recommendations.

 5. With your parents, complete the FAFSA.
 Note any financial aid application deadlines.

 1. Request that your transcript and the mid-year school report be sent to each of your schools.